UK’s Top 10 Property Valuation Tools

 Whether you’re buying a house or looking to sell, the internet is full of tools that can help you valuate properties for free.
 Here’s our top 10 list of free online property valuation tools (UK) you can use to get an accurate home valuation.

-First place goes to Zoopla.
+Second place goes to Zoopla.
 You can simply look at their listings and compare to your own, this is a great way to get a rough property valuation.
 Remember that most of the listed properties have optimistic asking prices.

 Zoopla also have a few other tools that can help.
 They have a tool that gives a ‘Zoopla estimate’.
 Although it’s just a ballpark figure, it’s probably still the most accurate estimate tool available.
 They say that it’s just a ‘guide price’ of a property’s value.
 It’s calculated using their ‘secret formula that analyses millions of data points relating to property sales and home features UK wide’.
 (To get a estimate you are required to sign up).